david880110/Media-Behavior-Trends-Analytics/README.md

 |            Generation   X              |           #2        |
 |         Baby Boomer Generation         |           #3        |

-**As the boundary in betweenn the 3 are clearer than before**
+**As the boundary in between the 3 is more apparent than before.**

 ---

 #### Step 9: Scaling
-#### Use Excel to rescale all share value into 5 levels from lowest to highest, indexing 1 through 5, for machine learning usage, and define them as **Preference Levels**
+#### Use Excel to rescale all share value into 5 levels from lowest to highest, indexing 1 through 5, for machine learning usage, and define them as Preference Levels

 ![alt text](https://raw.githubusercontent.com/david880110/Media-Behavior-Trends-Analytics/master/images/scaling%20process.png)